gridengine/gridengine/doc/README-ARCo.txt

 path is to upgrade to a supported version or patch level.
 --------------------------------------------------------------------------------

-2. The DBWriter insert speed has been improved.

-3. During the installation of the reporting module, the user is prompted to either update (overwrite) or keep the predefined queries in the spool directory.
+2. During the installation of the reporting module, the user is prompted to either update (overwrite) or keep the predefined queries in the spool directory.
 You will see following prompt: